r-kan/iReminder/README.md

 * Train subconscious

 For example, one can use `iReminder` to keep track new photos of celebrities, to give notification of diet plan, or to harness the power of subconscious by visualizing life goals.
-Full instrumented example be can be found <a href='https://github.com/r-kan/iReminder/blob/master/example'>here</a>.
+Full instrumented example can be found <a href='https://github.com/r-kan/iReminder/blob/master/example'>here</a>.

 # The major features
 * Download image automatically (search function relies on GCS api)